Overview

 Like Vectors: Vectors of same direction.

-The vectors p and q are like vectors, if
+The vectors and are like vectors, if

 Unlike Vectors: Vectors of different direction.

-The vectors p and q are unlike vectors, if
+The vectors and are unlike vectors, if

-directional cosines of p and q are equal
+directional cosines of and are equal

 initial